Get a copy of Making Room

 Please encourage others to visit this page, AARP.org/MakingRoom, so the information, ideas, examples and solutions collected here and in our "Housing a Changing America" slideshow can be seen, shared and enjoyed by people of all ages, nationwide.
 Check out our other free publications by visiting AARP.org/LivableLibrary

-Among the competition's approximately 6,000 entires, about 15 percent earned Platinum, the top award, 20 percent received a Gold Award and 10 percent were Honorable Mention winners.
+* Among the thousands of entires submitted to these competitions, about 15 percent earned Platinum, the top award, 20 percent received a Gold Award and 10 percent were Honorable Mention winners.

 NOTE: Individuals ordering or downloading AARP Livable Communities publications may receive an email from AARP asking them to subscribe to the free, award-winning AARP Livable Communities Weekly e-Newsletter.
 No action is required to decline a subscription.
 The message will include a "verify" link to confirm a subscription.
 Subscribers can unsubscribe at any time.